 Fix: Clearly define the purpose of your garden; what it is you want from it.
 Perhaps you would like an area to entertain in the summer, improved privacy or simply a fun hobby.
 Incorporate plants that will enhance the garden without detracting from its primary focus and will create a great display year-round.
 This will not only give you a four-season garden to admire but also encourage you to explore more options for plant choice.

 Once you have decided on the plants and the layout of your landscape, it is all too easy to pick the cheapest bark or stone for ground covering.
 In most cases, selecting a surface cover shouldn’t be reliant on the price.
 The last thing you want is to purchase a product which will require excessive maintenance or not fit your garden’s over-all style.

-Fix: Study the plants you intend to utilise.
-Double check their required soil types, preferred positioning for sun or shade, planting depth and water needs.
-Tie this in with point one, above, and visualise how surrounding areas will look in the future, as this may influence plants’ requirements such as sun exposure and water demands.
+Fix: No plant is the same.
+Study the plants you intend to utilise.
+Double-check their required soil types, preferred positioning for sun or shade, planting depth and water needs.
+Tie this in with point one, above and visualise how surrounding areas will look in the future.
+This may influence the plants’ requirements such as sun exposure and water demands.

 Knowledge is power when it comes to gardening.
 If you are investing your time and money into a garden, you will want the best return, whether this is through increased growth, improved visual appearance or enhanced privacy.
 One of the most common mistakes made by home gardeners is simply going to the nearest shop and selecting plants based on what’s available.

 Fix: Research varieties of alternative plants.
 Ask around at nurseries, garden expos or investigate attractive gardens in your area.
-Additionally, information can be found in gardening encyclopaedias, on online forums or expert websites.
-By utilising these sources and following our tips, not only will you have a garden that is unique and has flourishing growth, but your garden will also best fit its intended purpose.
+Additionally, information can be found in gardening encyclopaedias, in online forums or expert websites.
+By utilising these resources and following our tips, not only will you have a garden that is unique and has flourishing growth, but your garden will also best fit its intended purpose.